BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Life Is Strange - You only wanted to be popular.md

 Identifier: 5777d7ce-a54f-48eb-9ca0-99427d224d8e
 Title: Life Is Strange - You only wanted to be popular
+Author: Benjamin Hamon

 Tags:
 - Topics::Fiction
 - Media::LifeIsStrange

 Warnings:
-- Spoilers for the original Life Is Strange game.
+- Spoilers::LifeIsStrange

 Excerpt: |
   Some thoughts about Life Is Strange commenting on the player's expected behavior.

 ---

+<p class="warning">Spoilers for the original Life Is Strange game.</p>

 # Context